 For NEPA, if the project scope indicates that an EIS will be necessary or the project would otherwise be considered a "major project" for the consumption of energy during project construction or operation, an Energy technical report will likely be required.

-For CEQA, all projects expected to require an EIR will require an energy analysis.
+For CEQA, all projects expected to require an EIR will require some level of energy analysis.
 For projects anticipated to need an EIR, read the guidance in the CEQA Guidelines Appendix F on the required scope of an energy study as well as SER, Vol. 1, Chapter 13, "Energy."

 Consideration of Climate Change has two required components: the potential of the proposed project to increase or reduce Greenhouse Gas (GHG) emissions and Adaptation—the consideration and planning of future climate impacts on the transportation system.
 Ensure that both of these items are included for scoping in the PEAR.